 Businesses that operate within West Virginia are required to register for one or more tax-specific identification numbers, licenses or permits, including income tax withholding, sales and use tax (seller’s permit), and unemployment insurance tax.
 Visit the West Virginia State Tax Department for more information about business registration and your tax obligations

 West Virginia Workers’ Compensation Insurance Requirements and Forms

 Businesses with employees are required to carry Workers’ Compensation Insurance coverage through a commercial carrier, on a self-insured basis, or through the state Workers’ Compensation Insurance program.
+You must obtain worker’s compensation insurance before you can begin work as a general contractor.
+The cost of coverage varies depending on which carrier insures your business.
+If you are an out-of-state company and none of your employees reside in West Virginia, you need to provide a certificate of insurance.
 For more information, check out the West Virginia Offices of The Insurance Commissioner website.

 West Virginia Unemployment Compensation Requirements and Forms